hashicorp/consul/website/source/docs/agent/options.html.md

   to the Consul raft log in environments where health checks have volatile output like timestamps, process ids, ...

+  * <a name="discovery_max_stale"></a><a href="#discovery_max_stale">`discovery_max_stale`</a> - Enables
+  stale requests for all service discovery HTTP endpoints.
+This is equivalent to the [`max_stale`](#max_stale) configuration for DNS requests.
+If this value is zero (default), all service discovery HTTP endpoints are forwarded to the leader.
+If this value is greater than zero, any Consul server can handle the service discovery request.
+If a Consul server is behind the leader by more than `discovery_max_stale`, the query will be re-evaluated on the leader to get more up-to-date results.
+Consul agents also add a new `X-Consul-Effective-Consistency` response header which indicates if the agent did a stale read. `discover-max-stale` was introduced in Consul 1.0.7 as a way for Consul operators to force stale requests from clients at the agent level, and defaults to zero which matches default consistency behavior in earlier Consul versions.

 *   <a name="dns_config"></a><a href="#dns_config">`dns_config`</a> This object allows a number
     of sub-keys to be set which can tune how DNS queries are serviced.
 See this guide on [DNS caching](/docs/guides/dns-cache.html) for more detail.